ACCREDITATION AND RECOGNITION

 Quality Assurance Agency for Higher Education (QAA)

 We have undergone an educational oversight monitoring visit by the Quality Assurance Agency for Higher Education and have received our final report.
-The QAA monitoring team concluded that Glion is making acceptable progress in implementing the action plan from the Recognition Scheme for Educational Oversight.
+The QAA monitoring team endorsed Glion for meeting UK expectations for quality and standards and for making commendable progress through constant building on its good practices and responding to student needs and expectations.
 The final report can be viewed here.

 The monitoring visit resulted in the following outcome:

-The QAA monitoring team has concluded that Glion Institute of Higher Education are making acceptable progress in implementing the action plan from the Recognition Scheme for Educational Oversight.
+The QAA monitoring team has concluded that Glion Institute of Higher Education is making commendable progress in implementing the action plan from the Recognition Scheme for Educational Oversight.

 THE-ICE International Accreditation